Neelka96/pandas-challenge/README.md

     their scores from one grade to the next.
 Students in grades 9th through 12th consistently
     score the same throughout their school, meaning the scores are completely independent of
     grades, but even more depedent on the schools.

+- **<ins>Main Factors:</ins>**
-- **Main Factors:** It's stated within [Type & Size of School](#type--size-of-school) that the type and size were
+    It's stated within [Type & Size of School](#type--size-of-school) that the type and size were
     deterministic of each other (intertwined as variables), and size is what essentially
     impacted the `% Overall Passing` values the most as it also impacts all the other factors
     that are contributing to student test score.
 However, with this new lensing of the data,
     we can also see that there is a high consistency of scores throughout each school for each
     subject, independent of the grades, `9th, 10th, 11th, 12th`.
 A lack of change is not
     inherently a negative feature, but from this perspective the scores that are nearing the
     pass/fail limit must first be improved before overall maintanence can be considered.
-Consistency, however, within this limited time frame of only one entry for one student, is also an indicator of stablization.
-Should more data be brought into the fold, a measurement of how much a student is improving or declining could be added and used to uncover more information. first either students that were not struggling before and are now, or students that were struggling before and still are now,
+    Consistency, however, within this limited time frame of only one entry for one student,
+    is also an indicator of stablization.
+Should more data be brought into the fold, a measurement
+    of how much a student is improving or declining could be added and used to uncover more information.

-- **Implied Story:**
+- **<ins>Implied Story:</ins>**
+    The story that becomes clearer is of how schools are unable to help the students that are
+    struggling more in math even as they progress throughout the  school.
+Schools that have the
+    lowest math scores are incredibly indicitive of schools with the lowest `% Overall Passing`.
+    In general, math tends to have a less comprehensive understanding by all demographics of people
+    and for all extensive purposes can be considered harder at times, and is most likely why schools
+    that struggle with resource allocation for larger class sizes would struggle even more with teaching
+    a difficult subject to a wider demographic of people.

-- **Summary Story:**
+- **<ins>Summary Story:</ins>**
+    Math is already a difficult subject, but the data suggests that schools struggle with teaching students
+    regardless of resource allocation, however those with less resources per student will struggle even more
+    and produce worse test results overall.
+It's very likely that a worse a student is doing in math, the less
+    time they'll be able to produce quality results for reading as well.